TristanRhodes/CakeTools/README.md

 ## Targets
 * `BuildAndTest` - Build and UnitTest the projects.
 Writes results to `artifacts` folder.
-* `BuildAndAcceptanceTest` - Spin up apps and containers.
-Run Specflow AT project.
-Writes results to `artifacts` folder.
 * `BuildAndBenchmark` - Build and Benchmark the projects.
 Writes results to `artifacts` folder.
 * `NugetPackAndPush` - Package and Push nuget packages.
 Writes results to `artifacts` folder.
 * `DockerPackAndPush` - Package and push apps as docker images.